bendyworks/conwip-modules/README.md

 :closure-defines {'conwip.modules.PRODUCTION true}
 ```

+### Code Splitting ClojureScript vs Webpack

+Dividing you application into modules, aka Code Splitting, is handled very differently in Google Closure than in Webpack.

+In Webpack code splits are defined inside the code through, `import` (or deprecated commands `System.import` or `require.ensure`).
+The `import` command dynamically loads the requested module and returns a promise.
+For more information see the [Webpack Code Splitting Async Guide](https://webpack.js.org/guides/code-splitting-async/).

+ClojureScript Code Splitting uses Google Closure Code Modules which does not require any split points to be defined inside the code.
+Instead you define what namespaces will be in each modules and the dependency graph and Google Closure takes care of the rest (see [here](https://clojurescript.org/reference/compiler-options#modules) details).
+Google Closure move code between modules for optimal splits using a technique called [cross moudle code motion](http://swannodette.github.io/2015/02/23/hello-google-closure-modules).
+ClojureScript has been [tuned](http://swannodette.github.io/2015/04/07/in-stillness-movement) to take full advantage of this.

 ### Node Support

 Dynamically loading modules inside a node application is not feasible with the current Google Closure Library [Module Loader](https://google.github.io/closure-library/api/goog.module.Loader.html).
 The module loader was designed for dynamic loading in the browser and follows this algorithm to load modules